RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_2_Notes.md

 ### Email Proxy
 - **Purpose:** Filters spam email by verifying whether a sender's address was forged.

-# VPN protocols: wireguard and IPSec
+# VPN Protocols: WireGuard and IPSec

-Remote access and site-to-site VPNs
+## Types of VPNs
-- remote access vpns encrpyt data sent/recieved through a personal device.
+- **Remote Access VPNs:** Encrypt data sent/received through a personal device.
-- enterprises use site-to-site VPNS to extend their network to other networks and locations.
+- **Site-to-Site VPNs:** Used by enterprises to extend their network to other networks and locations.

+### Site-to-Site VPNs
-  - IPSec is commonly used in site-to-site VPNs to create an encrypted tunnel between the primary and remote network.
+- Commonly use IPSec to create an encrypted tunnel between the primary and remote network.

-One disadvantage of site-to-site VPNs is how complex they can be to configure and manage compared to remote VPNs.
+- **Disadvantage:** More complex to configure and manage compared to remote VPNs.

-WireGuard VPN vs. IPSec VPN
+## WireGuard VPN vs. IPSec VPN

+### WireGuard VPN
-- WireGuard VPN: high speed vpn protocol.
+- **Speed:** High-speed VPN protocol.
-  - simple to set up and maintain.
+- **Simplicity:** Simple to set up and maintain.
-  - site to site + client-server connections
+- **Versatility:** Supports site-to-site and client-server connections.
-  - newer than IPSec
+- **Modern:** Newer than IPSec.
-  - open source (deploy + debug easier)
+- **Open Source:** Easier to deploy and debug.
-  - useful for streaming video content/ downloading large files
+- **Use Cases:** Streaming video content and downloading large files.

-- IPSec VPN:
+### IPSec VPN
-  - mostly used to encrypt and authenticate data packets in order to establish secure, encrypted connections.
+- **Function:** Encrypts and authenticates data packets to establish secure, encrypted connections.
-  - many OS support IPSec since it is an earlier protocol
+- **Compatibility:** Supported by many operating systems since it is an earlier protocol.